 The Polar Express

 Filled with pure holiday magic, The Polar Express is a great story for children who may be doubting how much of that Christmas magic is real.
-In this lovely story, a group of children are taken on a train ride of a lifetime as they visit Santa and his elves at the North Pole on Christmas Eve.
+In this lovely story, a group of children is taken on a train ride of a lifetime as they visit Santa and his elves at the North Pole on Christmas Eve.

 This award-winning picture book has captivated children for more than 30 years – and for good reason.
 The Snowman tells the tale of a friendship between a boy and his snowman through a series of heartwarming pictures and no words at all.